6.1.2.2 Who can apply for entitlements

 Travel & accommodation expenses

-Immediate family members Family member means a partner, parent, grandparent, sibling or child of the worker or of the worker's partner of a deceased worker who has incurred reasonable travel or accommodation expenses to attend the burial or cremation service of a worker when the service is held at least 100 kilometres from their normal residence.
+Immediate family members In relation to a work-related: • severe injury for which immediate inpatient treatment in hospital is received • eligible progressive disease • fatal injury a ‘family member’ means a partner, parent, grandparent, sibling or child of the worker or of the worker's partner.
+Note: this definition is not the same as a close family member. of a deceased worker who have incurred reasonable travel or accommodation expenses to attend the burial or cremation service of a worker when the service is held at least 100 kilometres from their normal residence.

-Immediate family members of a deceased worker seeking or claiming for grief counselling services.
+Immediate family members of a deceased worker seeking or claiming for grief counselling, therapy and other support services.

 Dependent person

-Persons who, at the time of the worker’s death, believe they were to any extent dependent on the earnings of a deceased worker can claim compensation for the work-related death of that worker.
+A person who, at the time of the worker’s death, was to any extent dependent on the earnings of a deceased worker can claim compensation for the work-related death of that worker.

 1. Partner

-Depending on the date of the worker’s death, ‘partner’ can include the spouse Spouse of a person means a person to whom that person is married of the deceased worker or a domestic partner within the meaning of the WIRC Act Workplace Injury Rehabilitation & Compensation Act 2013.
+Depending on the date of the worker’s death, ‘partner’ can include the spouse Spouse of a person means a person to whom that person is married of the deceased worker or a domestic partner..

 The earnings of the partner or spouse, including savings from their earnings, are not taken into account when determining their dependency on the deceased worker.